Appstore on Windows FAQs

 - Q: How will I know if my app isn't approved for Windows 11 devices?

-- To review the status of your app submission, go to the Review Status tab in the Developer Console for your app.
+- To review the status of your app submission, go to the App Status screen in the Developer Console for your app.

 - Q: How long does it take for the Amazon Appstore to review and share details about the status of my app submission?

 - After your app is submitted, you can expect to receive an update on its status within five business days.
 The Amazon Appstore will notify you if it will take longer than five days.
-You can also check on the status of your app at any time using the Review Status tab on the Developer Console.
+You can also check on the status of your app at any time on the App Status screen in the Developer Console.

 - Q: How can I ensure that the app I submit will be approved for Windows 11 on the Amazon Appstore?